paresh-bhagat/BuySellConnect/README.md

 ### Frontend

-* Bootstrap is used.
-Bootstrap is a popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
+* Bootstrap - it is a popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
-* Thymeleaf is a modern server-side Java template engine for both web and standalone environments.
+* Thymeleaf - it is a modern server-side Java template engine for both web and standalone environments.

 ### Backend